ajkourabi/RGB-Mixer-ASIC/README.md

 </p>

 Overall, I learned an incredible amount about chip design.
+This was the largest side project I have undertaken and I am happy with how it came out.

 ## Past Projects